 [Ord.
 No. 359, § 1, 9-27-1979; Ord.
 No. 379, § 1, 7-10-1980; Ord.
 No. 401, § 1, 6-26-1981; Ord.
 No. 462, § 4, 9-16-1983; Ord.
 No. 1142, § I, 9-29-2015; Ord.
 No. 1167, § I, 4-12-2016]

-In accordance with Article 2, Section 2-10, and Article 3, Section 3-3, and Article 23, Paragraph 7, of the City Charter enacted by Chapter 72 of the Acts of 2013, the Mayor shall appoint a City Solicitor or enter into a legal services contract with a law firm for the purpose of providing City Solicitor services for the City of Pittsfield, also hereinafter referred to as "City Solicitor" when such contract for legal services is in existence.
-The City Solicitor shall hold office subject to the pleasure of the Mayor and until his/her successor is duly appointed and qualified.
+In accordance with Article 2, Section 2-10, and Article 3, Section 3-3, and Section 23, Subsection (7), of the City Charter, the Mayor shall appoint a City Solicitor or enter into a legal services contract with a law firm for the purpose of providing City Solicitor services for the City of Pittsfield, also hereinafter referred to as "City Solicitor," when such contract for legal services is in existence.
+The City Solicitor shall hold office subject to the pleasure of the Mayor and until a successor is duly appointed and qualified.
 The City Solicitor may be removed at the sole discretion of the Mayor.

 The City Solicitor shall receive a salary as set by ordinance or by contract.

-The City Solicitor shall act as the legal adviser and solicitor of the City, except in special cases in which the City Council may authorize or require him to secure the advice or services of such additional counsel as it may deem best, and no money shall be paid from the City Treasury for any legal services or advice without the sanction of the city council except as authorized by this article.
+The City Solicitor shall act as the legal adviser and solicitor of the City, except in special cases in which the City Council may authorize or require the City Solicitor to secure the advice or services of such additional counsel as it may deem best, and no money shall be paid from the City Treasury for any legal services or advice without the sanction of the City Council except as authorized by this article.

-It shall be the duty of the City Solicitor to examine all titles to property when so requested by the City Council or a City official, and to draft all deeds, obligations, contracts, bonds, leases, conveyances, agreements and other legal instruments affecting the interests of the City which may be required by any ordinance or order of the City Council, or by the head of a department or chairman of an official board.
-All orders for the laying out, locating anew, discontinuance, alteration or specific repairs of streets or ways, or for the taking of lands for any municipal purposes whatsoever, or for the assessment of betterments, shall be submitted to his examination before the same are offered for enactment.
+It shall be the duty of the City Solicitor to examine all titles to property when so requested by the City Council or a City official, and to draft all deeds, obligations, contracts, bonds, leases, conveyances, agreements and other legal instruments affecting the interests of the City which may be required by any ordinance or order of the City Council, or by the head of a department or chair of an official board.
+All orders for the laying out, locating anew, discontinuance, alteration or specific repairs of streets or ways, or for the taking of lands for any municipal purposes whatsoever, or for the assessment of betterments shall be submitted for examination by the City Solicitor before the same are offered for enactment.

-It shall be the duty of the city solicitor to commence and prosecute all actions and other proceedings at law or in equity desired to be begun by the city or by any officer thereof, and to defend all actions and suits brought against the city in any court or other tribunal of this commonwealth or of the United States.
-He shall appear as counsel in any other action, suit or prosecution which may involve the rights and interests of the city, and shall defend any of the officers of the city in suits and prosecutions against them for any official action, or the performance of any official duty when any right, privilege, ordinance, act or direction of the city government may be brought in question.
-He shall obtain such photographs, plans, maps and surveys as he may deem necessary for the defense of the city in suits at law or in equity.
-He shall also appear as counsel before the legislature of the commonwealth, or any committee thereof, whenever so requested by the city council, or whenever it seems to him expedient concerning any matter in which the interest and welfare of the city may be directly or incidentally affected.
-It shall be his duty to attend all meetings of the committee on claims and licenses at which matters of claims are to be considered.
+It shall be the duty of the City Solicitor to commence and prosecute all actions and other proceedings at law or in equity desired to be begun by the City or by any officer thereof, and to defend or cause to be defended all actions and suits brought against the City in any court or other tribunal of this commonwealth or of the United States.
+Where appropriate, the City Solicitor shall appear as counsel in any other action, suit or prosecution which may involve the rights and interests of the City, and shall defend any of the officers of the City in suits and prosecutions against them for any official action, or the performance of any official duty when any right, privilege, ordinance, act or direction of the City government may be brought in question.
+The City Solicitor shall also appear as counsel before the Legislature of the Commonwealth, or any committee thereof, whenever so requested by the City Council or whenever it seems to the City Solicitor expedient concerning any matter in which the interest and welfare of the City may be directly or incidentally affected.

-The city solicitor shall, whenever so requested in writing by the mayor, the city council or any member or committee thereof, the school committee, any municipal board or commission, or any officer of the city government who may need the same in the discharge of official duty, furnish them or any of them with his legal opinion upon any subject touching the duties of their respective offices.
+The City Solicitor shall, whenever so requested in writing by the Mayor; the City Council or any member or committee thereof; the School Committee; any municipal board or commission; or any officer of the City government who may need the same in the discharge of official duty, furnish them or any of them with a legal opinion upon any subject touching the duties of their respective offices.

-The city solicitor shall in all matters do every professional act incident to the office which may be requested of him by the city council or by any committee thereof or by any ordinance or order.
+The City Solicitor shall in all matters do every professional act incident to the office which may be requested by the City Council or by any committee thereof or by any ordinance or order.

-Whenever his attendance may be required out of the City on official business, the City Solicitor shall be allowed his reasonable traveling expenses.
+Whenever the City Solicitor's attendance may be required out of the City on official business, they shall be allowed reasonable traveling expenses.

 [R. O. 1947, ch.
 5, § 1; Ord.
 No. 162, § 1; Ord.
 No. 359, § 2, 9-27-1979]